 The decision to produce an even bigger second season was an easy one, said Mr King.
 “We loved making this uniquely Australian car show and Australians clearly loved watching it too.

-If half a year is simply too long to wait then we’ll be giving you sneak peeks, teasers and some behind-the-scenes glimpses across our social media network, live on the WhichCar Weekly podcast, all over these very web pages and hidden between the covers of our magazines.
+We’ll be giving you sneak peeks, teasers and some behind-the-scenes glimpses in the lead up across our social media network, live on the WhichCar Weekly podcast, all over these very web pages and hidden between the covers of our magazines.

 With 50 percent more WhichCar TV accelerating your way, we promise it’s going to be worth the wait.